rstraubecisco/SXO-workflows/README.md

-# Cisco SecureX Orchestration Workflows
+# Cisco XDR Automation Workflows

-# Kenna - Create POC Risk Meters
+# Cisco.VM - Create POC Risk Meters

-This Cisco SecureX Orchestration workflow creates a set of Kenna Risk Meter groups based on Risk Meter Names and Search Queries stored in the local "Custom RM Table" and a hierarchical RM structure for Windows OS.
+This Cisco XDR Automation workflow creates a set of Cisco.VM Risk Meter groups based on Risk Meter Names and Search Queries stored in the local "Custom RM Table" and a hierarchical RM structure for Windows OS.

 Target Group: not required
 Targets: create a Target (HTTP Endpoint) with your API base URL